 OCT 10-13 at the HOME of USAF Special Operations Ft.
 Walton Beach, FL

-2019 Reunion T-Shirts will be available at this year's Spectre Reunion.
+2019 Reunion T-Shirts will be available NOW in the Online Store.
 Sizes will be Medium, Large, X-Large, XX-Large and XXX-Large in the same COTTON material used in our previous 'T's.

 The Veterans Memorial Park of Pensacola Board of Directors have raised funds to dedicate a memorial plaque for Spirit 03 on the Persian Gulf War Memorial.